E05

 Step-by-step checks:

-• Access the heater: On most CDA washers the heater is located at the bottom of the rear of the tub.
-Remove the rear panel to expose the heater terminals and retaining nut.
+• Access the heater: Remove the rear panel to expose the heater terminals at the bottom of the tub.

-• Test the element: Disconnect the wires and measure resistance across the heater terminals.
-Typical values are 20–30 Ω. An open circuit or visible burn marks indicate a failed element.
+• Test the element: Measure resistance across the terminals.
+Typical values are 20–30 Ω. An open circuit indicates a failed element.

-• Check for earth leakage: Measure resistance between each heater terminal and the metal chassis.
-Any low resistance (under several megaohms) suggests insulation breakdown—replace the heater.
+• Check for earth leakage: Measure resistance between each terminal and the metal chassis.
+Any low resistance suggests insulation breakdown—replace the heater.

-• Inspect the NTC sensor: Many CDA heaters have an integrated or adjacent NTC sensor.
-Measure its resistance at room temperature (often 20–30 kΩ).
-If it reads open, shorted, or does not change with temperature, replace the sensor.
+• Inspect the NTC sensor: Measure its resistance at room temperature (often 20–30 kΩ).
+If it reads open or shorted, replace it.

-• Examine wiring and PCB: Look for burnt connectors at the heater and on the control board.
-If the heater and sensor are good but E05 remains, the PCB heater relay or triac may be defective and should be checked by a technician.
+• Examine wiring and PCB: Look for burnt connectors.
+If the heater and sensor are good, the PCB heater relay may be defective.

-• Replace parts as needed: To replace the heater, loosen the central nut, push the bolt inwards to release the seal, and carefully pull the element out.
-Fit the new CDA-compatible heater with a light smear of silicone-safe lubricant on the seal, tighten the nut evenly, and re-test for leaks.
+• Replace parts as needed: To replace the heater, loosen the central nut, push the bolt in, and pull the element out.
+Fit the new heater and test for leaks.

 Advertisements